LiuzLab/CRISPR_bone_metastasis-manuscript/README.md

-# CRISPR barcoded bone metastasis
+# CRISPR barcoded bone metastasis analysis

 Code in this repository is used to reproduce the CRISPR barcoding analysis in manuscript: **The bone microenvironment invigorates metastatic seeds for further dissemination.**